oscar-cluster/oscar/_wikis/DistroSupport.md

 So, all you have to do is add the mirror site URL of the Linux distro to the .url file which OSCAR created for you or you can manually create.

-On RPM based distros, it's even easyer to install the oscar-release rpm which will automatically configure the package manager. example for CentOS-7: rpm -ivh http://svn.oscar.openclustergroup.org/repos/unstable/rhel-7-x86_64/oscar-release-6.1.3-0.20180524.el7.noarch.rpm
+On RPM based distros, it's even easyer to install the oscar-release rpm which will automatically configure the package manager. example for AlmaLinux-8: dnf -y install http://www.usablesecurity.net/OSCAR/repos/unstable/rhel-8-x86_64/oscar-release-6.1.3-0.20210402.el8.noarch.rpm
-(0.20180524 is the build release and is subject to change at each build; check what build is available by looking in the repo directory)
+(0.20210402 is the build release and is subject to change at each build; check what build is available by looking in the repo directory)

 ## Distribution Specific Notes